Uterus While Pregnant – Size, Functions & Healthy Tips

 On completion of birth the uterus contracts and becomes a hard small ball.
 It is structured to reduce bleeding and revert to the non-pregnant state.

-Changes which Happen to Your Uterus During Pregnancy
+Changes That Happen to Your Uterus During Pregnancy

 Nature beautifully takes care of all the adaptations that are required in the mother’s body for a healthy pregnancy.
 The changes are in the structure (anatomical changes) and the function (physiological changes) not only in the reproductive organs but all other systems of the body.
 It is the maternal adaptation to the increasing demands of the growing foetus.